complemento/docker.otrs_easy/README.md

 `docker ps -a`

-And see if the container easy_otrs (or wherever you have called it) is stopped or not.
+And see if the container otrs_easy (or wherever you have called it) is stopped or not.

 If it's stopped, than you can start it again by running:

-`docker start easy_otrs`
+`docker start otrs_easy`

 More tips about Docker
 ----------------------

 If you are not used to docker, you should know a litle bit more about the command we suggested for you:

-`docker run -ti --name easy_otrs -v otrs_mysql:/var/lib/mysql -v otrs_app:/opt/otrs -p 80:80 ligero/easy_otrs`
+`docker run -ti --name otrs_easy -v otrs_mysql:/var/lib/mysql -v otrs_app:/opt/otrs -p 80:80 ligero/otrs_easy`

 **-ti**